Ride the Beach Trolley

 Hop onto the Suncoast Beach Trolley to tour the Gulf Beaches.

 Whether you’re traveling without a car or wanting to take a break from driving yourself, hop aboard the Suncoast Beach Trolley to tour the Gulf Beaches.
-Stretching from Clearwater Beach south to Indian Rocks Beach, Indian Shores, Redington Shores, North Redington Beach, Redington Beach, Madeira Beach, John’s Pass Village, St. Pete Beach and Pass-a-Grille.
+The route reaches from Clearwater Beach south to Indian Rocks Beach, Indian Shores, Redington Shores, North Redington Beach, Redington Beach, Madeira Beach, John’s Pass Village, Treasure Island and St. Pete Beach.
 Take a short ride to one particular beach, shopping area or restaurant.
 Or, travel the entire route to get a great view of our Gulf Coast communities (you can hop on and off along the way).
 Locals take the trolley, too, and if you take time to chat with them, they'll likely recommend some of their favorite shopping and dining spots.

 Hours and Pricing

 The regular cash fare is only $2.25 and children five years old or younger may ride for free with an adult.
-Visitors may also purchase unlimited ride fares for either three, seven or 31 days for between $18 and $70.
+Visitors may also purchase an unlimited Flamingo Fares pass with a daily maximum fee of $5 and a monthly maximum fare of $85.
 With trolleys arriving every 20 to 30 minutes between approximately 5:20 a.m. and midnight, it's easy to cover the whole coastline in a full day of fun.
+See the Suncoast Beach Trolley Schedule.

 Beginning Your Trolley Adventure